-There is unique beauty, not to mention durability, in metal furnishings like your BillyOh garden furniture sets.
-Besides amplifying the look of your patio, metal-made sets practically give you the comfort you look for in a garden.
-It’s worth investing your money on, but only if you know how to take good care of it. just like how one would take care of rattan items or wooden pieces.
+There is unique beauty, not to mention durability, in metal furnishings like our BillyOh garden furniture sets.
+Besides amplifying the look of your patio, metal-made sets practically give you the comfort you look for in garden furniture.

-We’ve come up with quick and easy tips on how to bring back the refined metallic look of your furniture.
-So don’t junk those busted fixtures just yet.
+We’ve come up with quick and easy tips on how to restore oxidised patio furniture and bring back its refined metallic look.
+So don’t junk those busted fixtures just yet — read on instead!

 How to Restore:

-- Clean the spoiled surface with warm water and liquid soap (natural acid like lemon juice and vinegar are also effective in removing aluminium stains).
-Then rinse and allow to dry completely.
-Cover the dent with a matching colour paint as a finishing touch and to provide protection against further elements.
+Clean the spoiled surface with warm water and liquid soap (natural acid like lemon juice and vinegar are also effective in removing aluminium stains).
+Then, rinse and allow to dry completely.
+Cover the dent with a matching colour paint as the finishing touch and to provide protection against further elements.

-- Try the sanding technique.
+Try the sanding technique.
 Use a scouring pad or steel wool to remove the bit of rust.
 Kerosene is safe to use but work on it in a well-ventilated area.
-Then refurbish the rusted area with a coat paint.
+Then, refurbish the rusted area with coat paint.

-- Use a scraper first to strip away paint flakes and bubbles.
-Then remove the remaining rust with a coarse or stiff-bristled wire brush.
+First, use a scraper to strip away paint flakes and bubbles.
+Then, remove the remaining rust with a coarse or stiff-bristled wire brush.
 Remember to remove the dust created from wire brushing.
-Apply a commercial rust remover afterward.
+Apply a commercial rust remover afterwards.

-- Give your newly-cleaned furniture a nice finish by spray painting on them.
-There are paint types designed to protect metal from rusting.
-Look for them in commercial stores.
+Give your newly-cleaned furniture a nice finish by spray painting on them.
+You can look for paint types designed to protect the metal from rusting in commercial stores for better results.

-Don’t make the mistake of painting over the rusted area.
-That will not solve the problem but instead create lesions that can further damage the metal.
+Don’t make the mistake of painting over the rusted area because it will not solve the problem but instead, create lesions that can further damage the metal.

 Restore the elegance of your furniture by choosing the right paint colour.

-- The key to maintaining your iron-wrought furniture rust free is to keep it clean.
-Wash it regularly with warm water and liquid soap to keep the dirt and dust from trapping the moisture from the paint.
+The key to maintaining your iron-wrought furniture rust-free is to keep it clean.
+Wash it regularly with warm water and liquid soap to keep the dirt and dust from trapping the moisture from metal paint.

-- The use of rust-resistant primer will also help keep the rust from forming.
+The use of a rust-resistant primer will also help keep the rust from forming.

 Remember to keep any of your furniture from prolonged sun and rain exposure.
 Use tarps or furniture cover when not in use.

-By following these practical steps, you are giving your beloved furniture a prolonged life and use.
-And saves you from the cost of replacing them.
+By following these practical steps, you are giving your beloved furniture a prolonged life, saving you from the cost of replacing them constantly!